Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 How to make sure you’re making REAL progress

-Oftentimes it's hard to see or notice your progress on a day to day basis.
+Oftentimes it's hard to see or notice your progress on a day-to-day basis.

 I always tell the story that when my parents come to visit us, the first thing they say when they see our children is: